ofersabo/IBM-translation_models/README.md

 Alignment:
 To get the alignment file use the python script called get_alignments.py

-python get_alignments.py gets three arguments:
+python get_alignments.py gets 5 arguments:
 First argument is the english file txt second argument is the french file txt
 Third argument is the parameters file of either model 1 or model 2. the get alignments handles both parameters file.
 Fourth argument is the output alignment file.
-Fifth argument, verbose: use as false when testing, it outputs an periodic output to screen to see progress, also outputs to the same file an intermediate result after 5000 sentences.
+Fifth argument, verbose: when this is equalt the "true" string, it outputs an periodic output to screen to see progress, also outputs to the same file an intermediate result after 38 sentences.

 This is an example how to run the get_alignments.py: python get_alignments.py data/english.txt data/french.txt parameters_output.json my_alignment.txt false

+Double alignment:
+I also implemented the double alignment file to which get the model prametrs of e-to-f and f-to-e and outputs a alignment file.
+To get this alignment file use the python script called double_parameters_get_alignments.py

+python double_parameters_get_alignments.py gets 6 arguments:
+First argument is the english file txt second argument is the french file txt
+Third argument is the "e-to-f" (normal) parameters file of model 1. the alignment scripts handles only model 1 parameter file.
+Third argument is the "f-to-e" (reverse) parameters file of model 1.
+Fifth  argument is the output alignment file. sixth argument, verbose: when this is equal the "true" string, it outputs an periodic output to screen to see progress, also outputs to the same file an intermediate result after 38 sentences.

+This is an example how to run the get_alignments.py: python double_parameters_get_alignments.py data/english.txt data/french.txt parameters_output.json reverse_parameters_output.json my_alignment.txt false